muhammedb8826/E-Learning-Project/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank Microverse for teaching me how to code
+First I would like to thank Microverse for teaching me how to code Second I would like to thank Cindy Shin for giving us the design to work with

 <p align="right">(<a href="#readme-top">back to top</a>)</p>